Referral

 • Suspected triggers (likely only if the symptoms are predictably associated with exposure, and remit upon avoidance.
 If the symptoms persist despite avoidance the suspect can be excluded as a cause).

-• If associated with airway/breathing/circulation/neurological features see anaphylaxis guideline
+• If associated with airway/breathing/circulation/neurological features, see anaphylaxis pathway

-• If history suggests food or drug allergy (in the absence of anaphylaxis) please click for appropriate guideline (drug allergy and food allergy).
+• If history suggests food or drug allergy (in the absence of anaphylaxis) please click for appropriate pathway

-Angioedema in the absence of urticaria also raises the possibility of hereditary/acquired angioedema; check complement C4 to exclude this.
+Angioedema in the absence of urticaria also raises the possibility of hereditary/acquired angioedema: check complement C4 to exclude this (see ‘Red Flags’ and ‘Investigations’.

 1. Spontaneous urticaria and angioedema should be treated initially with oral non-sedating antihistamines.

-5. Patients with urticaria and/or angioedema should be advised to use NSAIDS with caution as these can exacerbate CSU.
-DPP4 inhibitors can also be associated with angioedema.
+3. Patients with urticaria and/or angioedema should be advised to use NSAIDS with caution as these can exacerbate Chronic Spontaneous Urticaria (CSU).
+DPP4 inhibitors (“gliptins”) can also be associated with angioedema.

 Referral Criteria

-3. Patients with angioedema on ACE-I medication; stop ACE-I - if symptoms persist 3-4 months after the ACE-I has been stopped and despite four times daily non-sedating anti-histamines, refer to the Peninsula Specialist Immunology and Allergy Service’
+• stop ACE-I – refer if symptoms persist 3-4 months after the ACE-I has been stopped and despite four times daily non-sedating antihistamines and Montelukast

 Referral Instructions